jacksyv/magno-platform/README.md

 ```

 **Deployment**
+If you have not done so already, you should create a production build of the platform.
+The files from the production build will be located within magno-platform\build, copy all these files into the magno-platform\server\public folder before deployment.

 To deploy the platform for the first time, create a user at [Heroku](https://dashboard.heroku.com/new-app) and create a new app, choose a fitting name and region.
 After this is done, you need to initiate a new git repository in the server folder, you can follow the instructions given under Deploy using Heroku Git on the page you are redirected to after creating the Heroku App.